IRS Audit! Schedule A Deductions

 Repayment of previously taxed income

 This is an unusual deduction.
-Most often, it's used by someone who collected taxable long-term disability for several years.
-After Social Security Disability is awarded, the insurance company requests (or takes) a large repayment.
+Most often, it's used by someone who has collected taxable long-term disability for one or more years.
+After Social Security Disability is (finally!) awarded, the insurance company requests (or takes) repayment.
 Since after-tax money is now being taken from you, the Tax Code allows you to get a deduction for it.
 The required documentation would be letters from the insurance company and a bank statement showing when the specified amount was repaid.

 Casualty and Theft Losses